Freedom-Code-Compliance/testlab/EDGE_FUNCTIONS_SETUP.md

-# Edge Functions Setup for Monday.com Integration
+# Edge Functions Setup

 ## Status: ✅ Deployed and Active

-Both edge functions have been deployed via Supabase MCP and are currently active.
+All edge functions have been deployed via Supabase MCP and are currently active.

 ## Deployed Edge Functions